stormqloud/kazoo-tgbbok/fax.md

 ## Email to Fax gateway
 * This is _much_ _much_ more complicated to setup.
 * This example shows some of the setup required.
 Depending on your needs there might be some steps left out..
-  * You want to fax a few lines of text (or pdf) to +15147872030 for example.
+  * You want to fax a pdf to +15147872030 for example.
   * You send an EMAIL to a faxbox like this
     * +15147872030@4nfk24btd.fax.stormqloud.ca
     * Include your document as an attachment
     * PDF/PS/TIFF should all be ok
     * Subject line, other text goes to /dev/null ( http://en.wikipedia.org/wiki/Null_device )
   * The faxbox has a personal individual unique dns name.
-    * Each user of the fax system will need a unique dns record.
+    * Each user of the fax system will need a unique DNS domain record.
-    * I repeat, each faxbox requires a unique dns MX record and name
+    * I repeat, each faxbox requires a unique DNS MX record and name
-     * This means 4nfk24btd.fax.stormqloud.ca must resolve to a MX record.
+     * This means 4nfk24btd.fax.stormqloud.ca must resolve to a MX record and is unique per faxbox.
-       *  Be RFC compliant, don;t be lazy and go for A records for email!~
+       *  Be RFC compliant, don;'t be lazy and go for A records for email!~

   * Make sure to turn on the specific user "fax notification" checkbox if you want return error/status messages.
   * Carrier flags can select a "fax specific" call path!